 ‘Shock Control 2.0’ Adhesive Sheets

 Shock Control 2.0 is a flexible, self-adhesive, fiberglass reinforced sheet, pre-cut to cover the underside of a 23.5″ x 23.5″ (nom.) paver.
-The sheet is attached to the paver simply by peeling off the protective backing and pressing the sheet onto the underside of a dry paver.
+The sheet is attached to the paver simply by peeling off the protective backing and pressing the sheet firmly onto the underside of a clean, dry paver, making sure to avoid any air bubbles.
+In cold conditions, directing hot air on the underside of the paver can improve adhesion.

 Always check that adequate adhesion is achieved and in no circumstances apply Shock Control when the ambient temp is below 32°F. A primer may also be required under some circumstances to ensure adequate adhesion.